vatis-project/website/docs/installation.markdown

 Download the latest installer from the [vATIS Release Page](https://github.com/vatis-project/vatis/releases/latest).

 **Windows**<br/>
-The setup executable will automatically install vATIS in `%localappdata%\org.vatsim\vatis` folder.
+The setup executable will automatically install vATIS in `%localappdata%\vatis.app` folder.
 A desktop shortcut will be automatically created.

 **MacOS**<br/>
 The package setup will guide you through the process of installing the vATIS client.